Table of contents

 The availibility of iDEAL, the leading Dutch online payment method, is monitored by Currence.
 Currence tracks the average monthly availability of iDEAL as well as the real-time availability, hour by hour, going back for one week.

-These charts show the distribution of damages for the most important fraud categories in bank payment services, for the last two reporting years.
+These charts show the distribution of damages for the most important fraud categories in bank payment services, for 2017 and 2018.

-This line chart shows the trend for fraud with bank payment services during the last five years, for total fraud and for the biggest losses in giro-based payments (with internet banking), for debit cards (with stolen cards) and for credit cards (with online payments).
+This line chart shows the trend for fraud with bank payment services until 2018, for total fraud and for the biggest losses in giro-based payments (with internet banking), for debit cards (with stolen cards) and for credit cards (with online payments).

-Cash withdrawals and paymenst are in decline.
+Cash withdrawals and payments are in decline.
 Withdrawals at counters have become very rare and nonetheless ATM-withdrawals are also in decline.
 The Dutch increasingly pay with debit cards.
 Still, the availability and accessibility of cash remains very good.
-Over 99.5 percent of Dutch residents live within 5 km of a cash distribution point.
+Over 99.5 percent of Dutch residents live within 5 km of a cash dispense facility.

 Bank offices, ATMs and POS terminals